pydanny/pydanny-event-notes/WomenInEngineering/social_assistive_robotics.rst

 * Refuse the false choice of work vs. family
 * Be excellent and demand excellence of others
 * Form a network of peers; it's all about people
+* be a mentor and recruit mentors lifelong